sakinab12/Football-Management-System/README.md

 Refer the report for more details on ER diagram and other aspects of database design.

 Usage:
-All queries are listed in the .txt files.
+All queries are listed in the .txt file in the SQL Queries Folder.
 These need to be directly run on te SQL Terminal.